emqx/emqx-enterprise-docs/en_US/advanced/acl.md

 acl_nomatch = allow
 ```

-Configure the default, use the file to define the default ACL rule:
+Configure the default  [ACL file](./acl-file.md) and use the file to define the default ACL rule:

 ```bash
 # etc/emqx.conf